kding0409/kding0409.github.io/blog/wp-content/plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.9.7.7 =
+= 1.9.8 =

-*  Fixed 2 minor bugs, and updated the anti-spam filters.
+* Updated the anti-spam filters.
 Please see Changelog for details.

 == Other Notes ==